|Nutrition Facts (per serving)|

 With a meat mallet or some other heavy object, flatten the pork cutlets until they are about 1/4-inch thick.

 In a shallow dish, combine the 1 cup flour, paprika, and salt.
-In a second dish place the beaten egg, and put the Panko in a third dish.
-Line up the three separate shallow pans next to each other.
+In a second dish, place the beaten egg, and put the panko in a third dish.
+Line up the 3 separate shallow dishes next to each other.
 Have a foil-lined baking sheet or baking dish ready.

 For each pork cutlet, begin by dredging it in flour.

 Then dip it in the egg.